 Those who survived, however, made it out alive because Lt.
-Colonel Darke led one last desperate charge through the Indian line, opening a hole through which the panicked soldiers could flee.
+Colonel Darke led one last desperate charge through the Indian line, opening a hole through which the panicking soldiers could flee.
 Darke himself was wounded in the leg.
 His son, Captain Joseph Darke, was shot in the head and would die after a month of “unparalleled suffering.”
-He returned home just in time to witness the death of another of his three sons.
-Darke’s last surviving son died five years later, leaving the hero with no one to carry on his name—something that bothered him greatly.
+Colonel Darke returned home just in time to witness the death of another of his three sons.
+(Darke’s last surviving son died five years later, leaving the hero with no one to carry on his name—something that bothered him greatly.)

 I recently stopped in Darkesville (now in West Virginia) to look around.
-For the casual observer, there is little to distinguish the village from more modern development along the road (Route 11) north and south of town.
+For the casual observer, there is little to distinguish the village from more modern development along the road (Route 11).
 Even the state historic marker appears to be missing.
 I wasn’t able to find General Darke’s Headquarters, though I was later able to find its apparent location on a map.

-Off the state highway and underneath the clapboard is an early American frontier town, complete with log houses and stone fences.
+Here at Darkesville, mostly concealed under clapboard or off the main road, is an early American frontier town, complete with log houses and stone fences.
 It is hiding there barely noticed by the drivers of the cars that whiz by going fifty miles an hour.
 Many of the houses date to a time when George Washington was in his first term as president and Americans were still fighting with the Shawnee for control of Ohio.
 Though they have survived for more than two centuries, these structures won’t survive forever.
-Already, a few appear to have been abandoned and left to deteriorate.
+Already, a few appear to have been left to deteriorate.
 The name of Darkesville was born of tragedy.
 It would be another tragedy if this unique and special place were to be lost to development or to neglect.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.